jessicawyz/tp/docs/UserGuide.md

 * `delete -id 000001 / 1` deletes the student with the id 000001

 ### View student statistics: `View`
-This would display the total number of students and the total amount owed by students.
+This would display the following in a pop-up window
+- the total number of students
+- the total amount owed by students
-Format: `view -statistics`
+- the number of upcoming exams in the following month Format 1: `view -statistics`
+Format 2: `view -stats`

 ### View student summary on the home page: `View`
 This would display a summary of student particulars on the homepage.